Budapest with Kids

 The very next morning our hired driver from miniBUD (the airport transfer service) picked us up at our apartment door and drove us to the airport and ended another spectacular Europe trip.

-- A 3 bedroom, 2 bath Airbnb in an unbelievably convenient location.
+Finding a family friendly place to stay in Budapest can be overwhelming.
+There are SO many choices.
+I decided on this 3 bedroom, 2 bath Airbnb in an unbelievably convenient location.
+The apartment is directly across the way from St Sephens Basillica and in walking distance to everywhere.
+I appreciated the 2 bathrooms.
+This is a perfect spot to stay in Budapest with Kids.
 (Don't forget to USE OUR LINK to save $40 off your first Airbnb stay and help support our blog!)

 Reminders: Great Market Hall & Frantz List Museum are closed on Sundays and MOST of Budapest's museums are closed on Mondays, so be sure to look up what you want to see and check their hours ahead of time.